jendave/roll-table-importer/README.md

 ![Screenshot](https://github.com/jendave/roll-table-importer/blob/main/docs/screenshot_dialog.jpg?raw=true)

 1. Click `Import Tables` button in the `Rollable Tables` tab in the sidebar.
-2. Enter text of roll table via clipboard or choose a file or directory using the file-picker
+2. Paste text of a roll table via clipboard or choose a file or directory using the file-pickers.
    1. Copy text you are trying to import and paste into the clipboard text area
-   2. Or use file/direectory icons to choose a file/directory.
+   2. Or use file/directory icons to choose a file/directory from the Foundry server or local filesystem.
 3. Click `Okay`
 4. Roll tables will appear in the `Rollable Tables` tab.